 Ming’s unique combination of technical and physiology knowledge and experience in high performance sport as an athlete and a coach aids him in assisting NSOs (HPDs, coaches, and practitioners) in incorporating sport analytics as one of the most important performance/game decision making tool.

 Noah comes from both a media and management background, specializing in sport.
 After graduating with a BA in Communications from Concordia University, he worked in television production in Toronto for CBC Sports and Hockey Night in Canada.
 He then moved to London, England where he worked in both TV production and multimedia with UEFA for soccer (well, football).

 After his time in England, Noah returned to his home town of Victoria and used his technical and creative skills as a web designer.
 At the same time, he graduated with a sport-focused MBA from IE University in Madrid.
-He joined the Canadian Sport Institute shortly after his graduation, in January 2013.
-Noah looks after all interactive media at the Institute and also acts as chief point of contact for all agreements with our NSO partners.
+He joined the Canadian Sport Institute Pacific shortly after his graduation, in January 2013, and looks after all interactive media.

 In his free time, Noah volunteers for ConIFA (the Confederation of Independent Football Associations), loves spending time with his kids, still plays soccer (poorly) and travels at every available opportunity.